RoboticExplorationLab/TinyMPC-AL/c/README.md

 # README

 - This is a full library, embedded (optimized) version is under development.
+However, it aims at highly modular integration.
+You can just use part of the sources at your need.
+Currently, assertation is not present.
+Users should be responsible for this during development.
 - AL-TVLQR is ready to use.
 It is able to handle input/state box constraints and goal constraint within stabilization or tracking problems for LTI and LTV systems.
 Check `test/al_lqr_test` for all tests, experiments and examples.
 Check